drhsqlite/fossil-mirror/www/gitusers.md

-The Fossil repository database file can be named anything you want, with a single exception: if you’re going to use the [`fossil server DIRECTORY`][server] feature, the repositories you wish to serve need to be stored together in a flat directory and have a "`.fossil`" suffix.
+The Fossil repository database file can be named anything you want, with a single exception: if you’re going to use the [`fossil server DIRECTORY`][server] feature, the repositories you wish to serve need to be stored together in a flat directory and have "`.fossil`" suffixes.
 That aside, you can follow any other convention that makes sense to you.

 This author uses a scheme like the following on mobile machines that